stephengold/Maud/README.md

  + "X" to create a checkpoint
  + "Z" to undo to the previous checkpoint
  + "Y" to redo to the next checkpoint
- + "F1" to switch to the Bind screen
+ + "F1" to switch to the Bind Screen

 Mouse-button assignments and keyboard shortcuts can be customized using the Bind Screen (or by editing the "Interface/bindings/editor.properties" asset